-Police Department contact information is listed beginning on Page 22.
+Police Department and hospitals that perform SANE (sexual assault evidence collection services) contact information is listed beginning on Page 22.

 If you have been sexually assaulted

 - Get to a safe place.
 (For example -- someone's home, the nearest hospital, or police department) - Call 911 to be taken to an emergency room for medical care and/or for immediate police protection and assistance.
 When you call 911, explain what has happened and request to be sent to an emergency department that has a SANE nurse (Sexual Assault Nurse Examiner.) - Alternatively, go directly to the nearest Emergency Room.
 If you go to the nearest emergency department that does not have SANE services, you can be transferred to the nearest facility.